openstack/openstack-manuals/doc/admin-guide/source/index.rst

 OpenStack offers open source software for OpenStack administrators to manage and troubleshoot an OpenStack cloud.

-This guide documents OpenStack Newton and Mitaka releases.
+This guide documents OpenStack Ocata, Newton, and Mitaka releases.

 Contents
 ~~~~~~~~